Setting a new stage, University of Tasmania at the Hedberg.

-The Hedberg is a state-of-the-art building that takes the University of Tasmania boldly into the creative future, giving music, media and creative arts students a world-class learning space and bringing students, staff, industry and community together.
+The Hedberg is a state-of-the-art building that takes the University boldly into the creative future, giving music, creative arts, and media students a world-class learning space, and bringing students, staff, industry and community together.

 Study with us